 The Kent and Medway Safeguarding Adults Board (KMSAB) is a statutory service which exists to make sure that all member agencies are working together to help keep Kent and Medway's adults safe from harm and protect their rights.

 It is chaired by an Independent Chair (Deborah Stuart Angus) and meets 3 times a year.
 The Board is supported by a KMSAB Business Group (PDF, 162.6 KB), which also meets 3 times a year.
 The Business Group is chaired by the Assistant Director of Adult Social Care, Medway Council.

 The Board's work is carried out by the following working groups:

-- Quality Assurance Working Group (QAWG)
+- Quality Assurance Working Group (PDF, 149.4 KB) (QAWG)

-- Learning and Development Working Group (L&DWG)
+- Learning and Development Working Group (PDF, 156.8 KB) (L&DWG)

-- Policy, Protocols and Guidance Working Group (PPGWG)
+- Practice, Policy and Procedures Working Group (PDF, 155.7 KB) (PPGWG)

-As well as the core duties, the Board has other set responsibilities, principles and values (PDF, 30.9 KB).
+As well as the core duties, the board has other set responsibilities, principles and values (PDF, 30.9 KB).

 Terms of reference

 There are different kinds of abuse and it can happen anywhere.